History Files

 Thailand / Siam

-Around 2000 BC, Chinese rice and millet farmers spread southwards into a region which stretched between Vietnam and Burma.
-There, they interbred with local hunter-gatherers in two main pulses, this being the first with the second taking place around the end of the first century BC.
+The established story looks at a date of about 2000 BC, when Chinese rice and millet farmers spread southwards into a region which stretched between Vietnam and Burma.
+There they interbred with local hunter-gatherers in two main pulses, this being the first with the second pulse of migration taking place around the end of the first century BC.

-These events and many lesser integrations produced a people who bore a highly mixed ethnic heritage, albeit one which was initially provided by Thai migrants as they pushed southwards into South-East Asia from the eighth century AD kingdom of Nanzhao in south-western China.
-That movement increased when the Mongols invaded China, entirely sidelining the collected native Akha people (an imposed name which means 'slaves').
+These events and many lesser integrations produced a people which bore a highly mixed ethnic heritage, albeit one which was initially provided by Thai migrants as they pushed southwards into South-East Asia from the eighth century AD kingdom of Nanzhao in what is now south-western China.
+That movement increased when the Mongols invaded China, entirely sidelining the collected native Akha people.

 Buddhist temple of Chiang Mai in Thailand, by Chris Keeney Photography